iMark21/iWeather/README.md

 - AFNetworking for connect to the API.
 - Realm as local storage.
 - VIPER as Architecture.
 - CococaPods as dependency manager.
+- Remember to run pod install